mienaikoe/ziyu/Chapters/1-5-Chapter5.md

 "You sound very fond of this place."

 "You could say that.
-Almost all of my waking life was devoted to this.
+Almost all of my waking life was devoted to the people here.
 It really made an impression on me."

 "Do you ever miss it?"

-"Some parts of it.
+"Some parts.
 I felt proud of myself, and all the work that we put in to make big advancements.
 You know, I was a crucial part of the Holrag Sky Rail."

 "You were a part of that?"